Skip to Content

 5. To Show Affection

-When cats love someone – a human, another cat, or even a dog – it demonstrates their love through licking.
-As humans, we can hug or kiss someone or pat or stroke them.
-For a cat, their major means of demonstrating of affection is through their tongue.
+When cats love someone – a human, another cat, or even a dog – they may demonstrate their love through licking.
+Humans can hug, kiss or pat someone to show affection.
+For a cat, their primary means of establishing affection is through their tongue.

 Cats only lick the faces of those with whom they share a genuinely close connection.
 Your cat licking your nose is a sure sign that your kitty loves you and feels safe and secure.
-Or if you have a kitten, this may be a way that it relieves feelings of anxiety.
+If you have a kitten, this may be a way to relieve feelings of anxiety.

 cats licking each other